• 8 min read

 Can Twinkly lights be controlled with HomeKit?

-How do I set up Twinkly lights with HomeKit?
+How do I connect Twinkly lights to HomeKit?

-Yes, once integrated with HomeKit, you can control Twinkly lights via Siri by giving commands like "Hey Siri, turn on the Christmas lights."
+Yes, once your Twinkly lights are added to HomeKit, either natively or through a bridge, you can control them with Siri commands like "turn on the Christmas lights."

 Are Twinkly lights compatible with other smart home platforms?